eliahderechte/batch-for-boredom/README.md

 # batch-for-boredom
 Batch script I made just for fun.
-I tried to make it cmd only, but I eventually ran out of ideas, so I decided to use python as well.
+I tried to make it cmd only, but I eventually ran out of ideas, so I decided to use python as well <br/>

-It is a batch file so it obviously only works for Windows systems.
+It is a batch file so it obviously only works for Windows systems. <br/>
-It is nothing supercool, I started it when I began learning batch and continued working on it until now.
+It is nothing supercool, I started it when I began learning batch and continued working on it until now. <br/>
-I am okay with the comeout, but it's still far away from satisfying me.
+I am okay with the comeout, but it's still far away from satisfying me. <br/>
-I'll try to give updates and newer versions of this weekly.
+I'll try to give updates and newer versions of this weekly. <br/>

-All tools except 13, 14, 15, 18 (python) work without any additional installations.
+All tools except 13, 14, 15, 18 (python) work without any additional installations. <br/>
-To use these tools, you need to install Python3.10 and the required modules.
+To use these tools, you need to install Python3.10 and the required modules. <br/>
-To do so just launch the script via control.bat and goto 16 and install it.
+To do so just launch the script via control.bat and goto 16 and install it. <br/>

 ## Installation: